nkschaefer/cellbouncer/docs/demux_species.md

 * Join all runs together using `utils/combine_species_counts` with `-o` set to the output directory you used
 * Re-run `demux_species` with the same output directory you used for all runs, but now provide all reads you would like to separate by species.

 **NOTE**: k-mers are stored in a suffix tree, which can become very large.
 Because of this, only one species' k-mers are counted at a time.
-Small k-mer sizes can help curtail memory usage (but will also become more likely to become non-species-specific as sizes decrease), but you should expect k-mer counting runs to take a lot of memory (potentially 60-80 GB or more).
+Small k-mer sizes can help curtail memory usage (but will also become more likely to become non-species-specific as sizes decrease), but you should expect k-mer counting runs to take a lot of RAM (potentially 60-80 GB or more).
 ### Plotting
-Run `plot/species.R [output_directory]` after a `demux_species` run to create a heatmap of species-specific k-mer counts in cells next to teh species assignments those cells received, as well as bar plots of the number of cells assigned each identity, both in the full set and the filtered set of cell barcodes.
+Run `plot/species.R [output_directory]` after a `demux_species` run to create a heatmap of species-specific k-mer counts in cells next to the species assignments those cells received, as well as bar plots of the number of cells assigned each identity, both in the full set and the filtered set of cell barcodes.

 [Back to main README](../README.md)